 Responsibility for Work

 The name of the person who will carry out most of the work in this matter and, if different, the partner with overall responsibility for your matter will be confirmed in our Client Care Letter.
-They may from time to time, be assisted by other members of our team i.e. trainees, paralegals etc. However, you will be notified of this either in the Client Care Letter or in writing when applicable.
+They may from time to time and may be assisted by other members of our team i.e. trainees, paralegals etc. However, you will be notified of this either in the Client Care Letter or in writing when applicable.

 We try hard to avoid changing the people who are handling your work but if this cannot be avoided, we will notify you promptly of the name and status of the person who will be dealing with your case.